VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 - **Stellar Structure:** For quantities of interest for stellar structure, check `$MESA_DIR/star_data/public/star_data_step_work.inc` and `$MESA_DIR/star_data/public/star_data_step_input.inc`, though other files in the same folder may also contain useful members. **Unless otherwise specified in the comments, all members are in cgs units.** This is not usually the case for *inlist* values, which often use solar values.

 - **Inlist Values:** All inlist controls are also members of the star info structure, so you can access (and change!) them in your `run_star_extras.f90` file.
-Whether the changes you make will take affect on the current timestep or the next one depends on the specific control and what function/subroutine you change it in within `run_star_extras.f90`.
+Whether the changes you make will take effect on the current timestep or the next one depends on the specific control and what function/subroutine you change it in within `run_star_extras.f90`.

 One very useful family of inlist value members are the extra user-accessible inlist values, called `x_ctrl`, `x_integer_ctrl`, and `x_logical_ctrl`.
 These are all arrays that can be set in the inlist (e.g. `x_ctrl(1) = 3.14d0`) and are then made available in the star_info structure (e.g. `s% x_ctrl(1)`).
 This is a much better way to communicate data with your `run_star_extras.f90` file than modifying the code directly, necessitating frequent recompilation.

+#### Accessing Members of the Star Info Structure

+To access a member of the star info structure, you use the `%` operator.
+For example, to access an array of the star's mass at each zone, you'd use `s% m` (assuming `s` is the pointer to the star info structure).
+To access a single value, like the star's luminosity, you'd use `s% photosphere_L`.
+If you've used other programming languages, this is similar to accessing a property of an object in Python or JavaScript, or a field of a struct in C; we just use the `%` operator instead of a dot (`.`) or arrow (`->`) operator.

 #### Aside: Solar vs. cgs Units

 Internally, MESA is all in cgs units, but many inlist values (and some members of the star info structure) are in solar units out of convenience.
 Additionally, many user-specified values will be in solar units.
 So being able to convert between solar and cgs units is very useful.
 For calculations like these, use the `const` module.
 The file `$MESA_DIR/star_data/public/const_def.inc` defines many useful constants.
 So long as `const_def` module is included in your `run_star_extras.f90` file, you can access them from anywhere. **They are not part of the star info structure**, so you don't need to use the `s%` prefix to access them.
 For example, to get the solar luminosity in erg/s, you would use `Lsun`, which is defined in `const_def.inc`.

-#### Accessing Members of the Star Info Structure

-To access a member of the star info structure, you use the `%` operator.
-For example, to access an array of the star's mass at each zone, you'd use `s% m` (assuming `s` is the pointer to the star info structure).
-To access a single value, like the star's luminosity, you'd use `s% photosphere_L`.
-If you've used other programming languages, this is similar to accessing a property of an object in Python or JavaScript, or a field of a struct in C; we just use the `%` operator instead of a dot (`.`) or arrow (`->`) operator.

 ### Assembling the Pieces